Investing

 Why Invest In Oil?

-Make no mistake – oil is an economically crucial resource for the world.
-Without oil, not only would we not have gas for our cars, but many power plants and factories couldn’t operate and a multitude of products could not be produced.
+Make no mistake – oil remains an economically vital resource for the world.
+Without it, we wouldn’t just lack gas for our vehicles, but countless power plants and factories couldn’t function, and numerous products couldn’t be manufactured.

-Oil is one of the biggest consumables of our species, and even the slightest shift in its price can change the behavior of the world economy.
-This is why nations track its trading value just as carefully as they do companies listed in the stock market.
+Oil ranks among the biggest consumables of our species.
+Even minor shifts in its price can reshape the behavior of the global economy, which is why nations monitor its trading value as closely as they track publicly listed companies.

 The Benefits Of Investing In Oil

-The benefit of investing in oil is portfolio diversification.
-Just like its good for asset allocation to have a strong mixture of not just various types of stocks (large, small, growth, value, etc.), you also want other types of assets such as bonds, real estate, precious metals and commodities (which includes grains, gold, beef, natural gas, and – of course – oil).
+The primary benefit of oil investing is portfolio diversification.
+Just as smart asset allocation requires a robust mix of various stock types (large, small, growth, value, etc.), you also need other asset classes like bonds, real estate, precious metals and commodities—which includes grains, gold, beef, natural gas, and naturally, oil.

 The Risks Of Investing In Oil

-One of the downsides to investing in oil is that its price can be very volatile.
-Since oil is a global commodity that can be produced in many different countries, tensions between world leaders will often have significant impacts on its trading value.
+A significant downside to oil investing is extreme price volatility.
+Since oil is a global commodity produced across multiple countries, geopolitical tensions between world leaders frequently create substantial impacts on its trading value.

 How To Invest Your Money In Oil